hywel/hywel.github.io/_posts/blog/2016-01-04-Code-Blocks.md

 The Tufte package has very elegant tables reminiscent of the `booktabs` package in LaTeX.
 I will see if I can keep that functionality when I change themes?[^2]

-[^2]: The tables are not nearly as easy on the eye but much easier to use.
+[^2]: The tables are not nearly as easy on the eye but much easier to generate.

 ## Figures